hazrulakmal/machine-translation-api/README.md

 ```bash
 docker run -p 3000:3000 multi-translator:hokdnioehogid2ci serve --production --api-workers 2
 ```
-*hokdnioehogid2ci* is a unique ID to your bento object.
+*hokdnioehogid2ci* is a unique ID to the bento object.
 You may want to change that to suit your bento unique ID which can be found after the containerization process.

 5. Run the web UI
 ```bash